 Let’s face it: between running a business, managing marketing campaigns, hustling for funding, and/or any of the other myriad of tasks required of you, picking up a degree in AI programming may not be high on the list of priorities.
 But chatbots are taking off and you want to hop aboard the gravy train.

 Lucky for you, there are dozens of services out there that will let you build chatbots without any knowledge of programming.
 All you have to do is know the who, what, where, when, why, and how of adding chatbots to your marketing funnel.

-And that’s where we come in with this ultimate coding-free guide to adding chatbots to your marketing funnel!
+And that’s where this ultimate coding-free guide to adding chatbots to your marketing funnel comes in.

 For those just entering into the arena, chatbots are, simply put, automated messenger robots, the majority of them operating through Facebook’s Messenger app.
 They function similar to automated phone dial-an-option menus but have the benefit of far more customizability, interaction potential, revenue and lead generation, and client retention.
 Chatbots can even be integrated into websites with similar effect.

-No, chatbots aren’t a miracle cure for your business—but they’re still pretty awesome!
+No, chatbots aren’t a miracle cure for your business—but they’re still helpful.